-A few years ago, I read Gary Chapman’s book, The 5 Love Languages, and have viewed the ways that I give and receive love very differently ever since.
+A few years ago, I read Gary Chapman’s book, The 5 Love Languages, and have viewed the ways that I give and receive love in all of my relationships very differently ever since.
 In his book, Chapman lays out five ways that most people both feel loved by others and show their love to others: gifts, physical touch, words of affirmation, quality time, and acts of service.

 When I took the quiz initially to find out what my love languages were, I found that my top love language for both giving and receiving love was quality time.
 When I wanted to show someone that I loved them and cared about them, I didn’t buy them something (gifts), or hug them (touch), or write them a letter (words)—I spent time with them.
 Whether it was over coffee or running errands together or just sitting doing homework together, time spent together was important.
 Likewise, when I wanted to feel love, I wanted someone to invest time in me.